dvho/MBTI-web-app/README.md

 _________________________

 #### Motivation
-In designing this modern version of the Myers–Briggs Type Indicator exam I was able to make great use of React, mapping through questions and answer ranges in JSON format, passing props to and rendering raw object data into reusable components and implementing the ability to update state in realtime.
+In designing this updated version of the Myers–Briggs Type Indicator exam I was able to make great use of React, mapping through arrays of object data to pass props to and render them into reusable components, implementing the ability to update state in realtime, conditional rendering, etc.
 _________________________

 #### Notes